Large-scale quantization of trace I: Finite propagation operators: Kubo and Kitaev trace pairings

 \begin{lemma} If $S, T \in \sL(\cH)$ are such that $T$ has finite propagation and $S$ is locally trace-class, then also $ST$ and $TS$ are locally trace-class. \end{lemma}

-\begin{proof} We now show that if $T, S \in \sL(\cH)$ are such that $T$ is locally trace-class and $S$ has finite propagation, then $TS$ and $ST$ are also locally trace-class.
-To this end, let $f$ be a bounded Borel function supported in a bounded set $B$.
-Then clearly $fTS$ and $STf$ are trace-class.
-By Lemma~\ref{LemmaTSsupported}, $Sf$ and $fS$ are supported on $B_R$ for some $R\geq 0$ (one can choose $R$ to be a propagation bound for $S$).
-Hence $TSf = TB_RSf$ and $fST = fSB_RT$ are trace-class, as $TB_R$ and $B_RT$ are trace-class. \end{proof}
+\begin{proof} Let $f$ be a bounded Borel function supported in a bounded subset $B$.
+Then clearly $fST$ and $TSf$ are trace-class.
+By Lemma~\ref{LemmaTSsupported}, $Tf$ and $fT$ are supported on $B_R$ for some $R\geq 0$ (one can choose $R$ to be a propagation bound for $T$).
+Hence $STf = SB_RTf$ and $fTS = fTB_RS$ are trace-class, as $SB_R$ and $B_RS$ are trace-class. \end{proof}

 \begin{lemma} The algebra $\sB(\cB)$ consists of trace-class operators. \end{lemma}